Flipkart/GraceKelly/README.md

 GraceKelly is a best effort cache synchronization library designed to shield distributed systems and services from direct exposure to unpredictable request loads.
-It improves load and response SLA predictability in SOA environments.
-It also enables graceful degradation with stale data as fallback, in a degraded SOA ecosystem.
+It improves load and response SLA predictability in distributed environments.
+It also enables graceful degradation with stale data as fallback, in a degraded distributed ecosystem.

 ###Why is it needed?

 ####A chaotic place
-Any big SOA environment is inherently complex and chaotic.
-Both the degree and the depth of the Service dependency graph are proportional to it’s complexity.The variability of the requests and responses that traverse the graph while being transformed, multiplexed, demultiplexed and altered makes for a chaotic environment.
+Any big distributed environment is inherently complex and chaotic.
+This complexity arises due to the complex dependencies between different services.
+The variability of the requests and responses that this environment is exposed to makes it a chaotic place

 <img src="https://img3a.flixcart.com//www/promos/new/20130905-115236-soa.png">

-Amidst such chaos, the predictability of load and latency is diminished.
-This makes the environment and it’s SLAs vulnerable.
-It is hard to estimate how an arbitrary request pattern at an arbitrary environment load impacts the environment.
-It’s necessary that one must effectively shield the environment from such externally induced unpredictability.
-Since service SLAs are a function of service load, such shielding also ensures their predictability.
-This implies one must systemically strive to hold on to as much predictability as possible when building a service/system.
+This chaos means the predictability of load and latency is reduced.
+This makes the environment and it’s SLAs vulnerable to arbitrary request loads.
+It’s necessary to shield the environment from such externally triggered unpredictability.
+Since service SLAs are affected by service load, such shielding also ensures their predictability.
+This means one must systemically strive to hold on to as much predictability as possible when building a service/system.

+####Sheilds up

-Caches act as sentinels in an SOA environment.
-Although their primary function is to reduce latency, when used appropriately they excel and bringing predictability to a system.
+Caches act as sentinels in an distributed environment.
+Although their primary function is to reduce latency, when used appropriately they excel at bringing predictability to a system.
 That’s because a cache request is extremely predictable, with almost no variability, either in response times or the load per request.
 One could say that there is positive